Antoni Ramallets: Club career

 Ramallets signed for FC Barcelona in 1946 at the age of 23, from Real Valladolid, where he also spent his first season after being purchased, on loan.
 He returned to the club to play second-fiddle to Juan Velasco, making his La Liga debut in a 2–1 win against Sevilla FC, on 28 November 1948.
 Although this was his only appearance during the season, he eventually became the starter, being an essential defensive unit as his team - then named Club de Fútbol Barcelona - went on to win six leagues and five domestic cups; in the 1951–52 campaign, as Barça won five major trophies, he contributed with 28 league games, being awarded his first Ricardo Zamora Trophy.

 During the 1950s, Ramallets was a prominent member of the successful Barcelona side that also included Joan Segarra, Marià Gonzalvo, László Kubala, Sándor Kocsis, Evaristo, Luis Suárez and Zoltán Czibor.
 During his spell with the club he made 538 appearances, including 288 in the domestic league; on 6 March 1962 the Blaugrana played a testimonial in his honour against Hamburger SV, winning 5–1.

+Ramallets reached the 1961 European Cup final with Barcelona, in which he scored a controversial own goal.
+With the score tied, referee Gottfried Dienst awarded Benfica a goal when a misplaced defensive header drifted back towards the Barcelona goalkeeper, who – dazzled by the sun – could only push the ball against the crossbar, and it subsequently bounced along his goal line; Benfica ultimately won the match 3–2.

 Ramallets coached several teams over the following decade, including old acquaintance Valladolid.
 In the 1963–64 campaign he led Real Zaragoza to the fourth place in the league, the Spanish Cup and the Inter-Cities Fairs Cup – a competition he had won twice as a player with Barcelona – defeating fellow league team Valencia CF in the latter.